 The Global Gender Gap Index (GGGI) attempts to address the degree to which girls and women fall behind boys and men on 14 variables – e.g., earnings, tertiary enrollment ratio, life expectancy, seats in parliament, et cetera – on a 0.0 to 1.0 scale, with 1.0 representing complete parity or men falling behind.
 The worst on the list was United Arab Emirates (UAE) at .593 and the best was Iceland at .881.

 Graph ‘a’ is comparing the gap between sexes in science efficacy and how equal the country rates in the GGGI.
 We can see from the line of best fit that the higher a country is on the GGGI, the higher its gap in intraindividual science performance.
 The inverse is true for graph ‘b’, comparing the same GGGI to the percentage of women as STEM graduates.
 When laid out for us, the evidence is stark.
-The more equal a country is, the more their citizens are free to do what they wish, which makes way for their temperamental predispositions.
+The more equal a country is, the more its citizens are free to do what they wish, which makes way for their temperamental predispositions.

 The strength percentages for girls was 24 percent in science, 25 percent in mathematics, and 51 percent in reading.
 For boys, it was 42 percent in mathematics, 38 percent in science, and 20 percent in reading.
 It’s time we discuss the conditioning boys face from a young age about how bad they are at reading.